-In The Authenticity Principle, I explain how the practice of what I call “mindful listening” can make you a more effective and authentic leader.
+In my book The Authenticity Principle, I explain the practice of “mindful listening” and how it can make you a more effective and authentic leader.
 But mindful listening isn’t just for leaders.
-In any of our interactions with others—with family, lovers, friends, colleagues, bosses, customer service reps, you name it—mindful listening allows us to be more present, focused, and deliberate in our actions.
+In any of our interactions with others — with family, lovers, friends, colleagues, bosses, customer service reps, you name it — mindful listening allows us to be more present, focused, and deliberate in our actions.

-With mindful listening, you’re not only tuning into your own needs and others’ needs—you’re also paying attention to everything that’s going on around you.
+Mindful listening will literally transform your relationships!
+With mindful listening, you’re not only tuning into your own needs and others’ needs — you’re also paying attention to everything that’s going on around you.
 This includes what the other person is saying, their body language, the energy they are emitting, the feelings and body sensations you’re having, the thoughts in your head, and what’s happening in the environment around you.
 This requires a conscious shift from how most of us usually practice listening.

 Different Types of Listening